-These discussions constitute a kind of online book club.
+These discussions constitute one form of online book club.
 That’s because we use social media to share reflections and information about the books.
 The readings usually follow a schedule, but people can read and respond whenever they like.
+So far we’ve read a dozen books (scroll down for the list).
+Some authors have gotten involved as well through Twitter conversations (Malka Older, Tressie McMillan Cottom) or Future Trends Forum videoconferences (available on YouTube: Rich DeMillo, Sara Goldrick-Rab)).

 For each reading I’ve blogged my own path through the book, preceded by organizational posts.
 Other readers have joined in by writing comments on these posts and/or blogging themselves.
 Each post is tagged, so you can quickly find all posts on a specific title.
 People have also added comments on other social media platforms, such as Twitter, Facebook, Google+, and LinkedIn, not to mention Goodreads.